 We have previously established baseline conditions for seagrass meadow biomass, area and species composition at the three coastal monitoring areas (meadows 3, 5 & 9).
-The baseline conditions for the new offshore monitoring meadow (Meadow 14) has been extracted from the historical data available (2008, 2013, 2016, 2019, 2020) and calculated.
+The baseline conditions for the offshore monitoring meadow (Meadow 14) are based on the historical data available (2008, 2013, 2016, 2019, 2020 and 2021) and recalculated to the new survey boundary.
 The baseline conditions for each seagrass indicator for Meadow 14 are interim baselines and will continue to be adjusted with additional years of monitoring data until ten years of data is incorporated.

-A condition index has been developed for seagrass monitoring meadows based on changes in mean above-ground biomass, total meadow area and species composition relative to a baseline.
+A condition index has been developed for seagrass monitoring meadows based on changes in mean aboveground biomass, total meadow area and species composition relative to a baseline.
 Seagrass condition for each indicator in each meadow was scored from 0 to 1 and assigned one of five grades: A (very good), B (good), C (satisfactory), D (poor) and E (very poor).
 Overall meadow condition is the lowest indicator score where this is driven by biomass or area.
 Where species composition is the lowest score, it contributes 50% of the overall meadow score, and the next lowest indicator (area or biomass) contributes the remaining 50%.
 The flow chart in Figure 8 summarises the methods used to calculate seagrass condition.
 See Appendix 1 and 2 for full details of score calculation.